Super Documents

 Moving paperless is not a small task, which is why it’s advisable not to change your entire business if you have many departments or teams.

-Choose a team or department that you can test your paperless office strategy.
-This is an opportunity to have your teams collaborate on one project, knowing their input and performance is critical to its success.
+Choose a team or department on which to test your paperless office strategy.
+This is an opportunity for your teams to collaborate on one project, knowing that their input and performance are critical to its success.

 Review all manual processes and look for solutions to move legal contracts online.
 Identify steps to make it easier for stakeholders and customers or clients to sign contracts.
 Also, identify if you need to introduce contract automation procedures.